theDeadIns/zombie/README.md

 python3 main.py <int>
 ```

- where `<int>` is the number of elements that will contain the graphs, you can leave it empty,  or run the srcipt individualy, if you wish to not request new songs.
+ where `<int>` is the number of elements that will contain the graphs, you can leave it empty.
+If you want to not request songs, run the **run the scripts separately**.
+See how below

 ## Run separately